fkleedorfer/aic2014/README.md

 l -Dlogging.config=../conf.local/logback.xml
 ```
 The port the chain node uses is chosen at random.
 It is output as one of the last log messages.
-Point your browser to `http://localhost:[port]/route` to see if it works.
+Point your browser to `http://localhost:[port]` to see if it works.
+Also, the during startup, the chain node registers with the directory node.
+Reload the index page of the
+directory node to see if it worked.

 Running the client:
 ```